 At the YMCA of Greater Toronto, we are dedicated to physical, mental, and social well-being.
 Communities are at the core of our mission, vision and values and are behind everything we do as a charity.
-We serve local populations through our programing and activities across the GTA with the aim of helping to foster a sense of community and belonging.
+We serve local populations through our programing and activities across the GTA with the aim of creating vibrant communities where everyone can shine.

-Our approach to local communities is extensively covered in our Annual Reports.
+Our approach is extensively covered in our Annual Impact Reports.
 Below we outlined highlights of our programs and services with their associated progress and key milestones.
 For more details, please refer to our Annual Report.

-"Material topics reflect a reporting organization's significant economic, environmental and social impacts; or substantively influences the assessments and decisions of stakeholders."
+Material topics reflect a reporting organization's significant economic, environmental and social impacts; or substantively influences the assessments and decisions of stakeholders.